ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.3 Account

-An **account** is an OAuth protected resouce that represents the account of the customer in question.
+An **account** is an OAuth protected resource that represents the account of the customer in question.
 It is represented as a URI from which the client can obtain the JSON representation.
 It may be HAL+ enhanced.
 The client is only allowed to obtain the data within the granted scope.
-It has an identifier unique to the issueing organization called `accountId`.
+It has an identifier unique to the issuing organization called `accountId`.

 Since the access token only identifies the customer and the customer might have multiple accounts, account identifier, `accountId`, which is provided in the account descriptor needs to be provided.